 Beginner’s Guide to Cruises – Choosing the Right Cruise Line

 First, which cruise line should you choose?
 There’s many cruise lines out there, and you’ve likely seen many a catchy tagline on TV ads.
 I usually like to differentiate the cruise lines in the following categories.
 Note that I’m excluding river cruises from this post.
-Those provide an entirely different experience from traditional cruise ships,
+Those provide an entirely different experience from traditional cruise ships.
+To try it yourself, consider reading this post with 6 TIPS FOR YOUR NEXT WESTERN CARIBBEAN CRUISE.

 Budget Mass Market – these are your big cruise ships with a lower price point, and generally advertise to a younger clientele.
 You do get your standard cruise ship amenities, like the endless buffet line.
 Many also have “gimmick” features designed to attract younger cruisers and families, like Royal Caribbean’s artificial rock climbing wall.
 Staterooms are usually smaller, with a lower standard of amenities.
 Cruise lines in this category: Carnival, Costa, Norwegian, Royal Caribbean.